Niveathaa/Niveathaa/README.md

 ## Hi there 👋 i'm Niveatha N

-🔭 Final year BTech in IT at Velammal College of Engineering and Technology 🌱 I’m currently web development in MERN stack
-💬 Ask me about how i transitioned from a Biology geek into a coding mad 📫 How to reach me: mail me: niveatha2004@gmail.com, checkout my LeetCode:https://leetcode.com/u/Niveatha/
+🔭 Final year BTech in IT at Velammal College of Engineering and Technology 🌱 I’m currently learning web development with MERN stack and competitive programming 💬 Ask me about My journey from studying biology to tech background 📫 How to reach me: mail me: niveatha2004@gmail.com, checkout my LeetCode:https://leetcode.com/u/Niveatha/